Gardeners Colindale: Recycling & Sustainability

 At the heart of our local green strategy is a measurable recycling percentage target: we are working toward a 65% recycling rate for garden and related organic materials within our operations by 2030.
 That target includes separation at source, dedicated green waste bins, and composting routes so that gardeners in Colindale can reduce the amount of rubbish bound for landfill.
 We combine practical site systems with training, route planning and seasonal adjustments to keep the target realistic and transparent.

-Garden waste separation bins with clear labels We align with the borough's approach to waste separation, which encourages separation of dry recycling, glass and cans, food waste caddies and garden collections.
+A professional gardener holding a black plastic tray filled with various freshly potted plants, including purple and pink flowering varieties, alongside a bright yellow primrose.
+The gardener is standing outdoors in a well-maintained garden with lush green lawn, visible garden soil, and in the background, a tall, leafy shrub or small tree.
+The scene is captured on a clear day with natural daylight illuminating the garden setting.
+The gardener's attire suggests a gardening service focused on planting and outdoor maintenance in the Colindale area, aligning with local gardening and landscaping services offered by Gardeners Colindale.
+The arrangement highlights the diversity of garden plants, their vibrant colours contrasting with the green foliage, and demonstrates care in planting activities in a typical landscaped garden setting, with the environment appearing neat and thoughtfully maintained.
+We align with the borough's approach to waste separation, which encourages separation of dry recycling, glass and cans, food waste caddies and garden collections.
 By coordinating with local transfer stations and recycling parks in Barnet and neighbouring boroughs, our crews ensure material flows to the right processing facilities.
 This makes the eco-friendly waste disposal area efficient: woody trimmings to chipping and composting streams, leafy arisings to windrow composting, and bulky inorganic items directed to transfer stations for proper sorting.

 Local transfer stations and processing networks